RaghenM/Team_1_Project-4/README.md

 # Data Science Bootcamp Project 4: Machine Learning
 Presentations will be: March 27th 7:45-8
 # Group Members
-•	Raghen
+- Raghen
-•	Brian N
+- Brian N
-•	Allison
+- Allison
-•	Will
+- Will
 # Problem to be solved?
-Discover which markers/indicators can help accurately diagnose mental illness Bipolar - type 1
+Discover which markers/indicators can help accurately diagnose mental illness
+- Bipolar - type 1
-Bipolar - type 2
+- Bipolar - type 2
-Depression
+- Depression
-Normal
+- Normal( no disorder)
 Aid the process of diagnosing patients
 # What data set are we planning to use?
 mental_disorders_csv from Kaggle